CP1401/Practicals/prac_05/README.md

 2. How are you going with getting the most out of the teaching in this subject (lecture videos, seminars, etc.) in order to have the best learning experience?
 3. What percentage of the lecture videos have you watched?
+4. How much "time on task" (focused learning time) are you devoting to this subject outside the contact hours each week?
-4. What is one thing that you will change to more consistently do your best learning?
+5. What is one thing that you will change to more consistently do your best learning?

 # Python Coding - Checkpoint